kazewong/flowMC/README.md

 ![flowMC_logo](./docs//source/logo_0810.png)

-FlowMC is a Jax-based python package for normalizing-flow enhanced Markov chain Monte Carlo (MCMC) sampling.
+flowMC is a Jax-based python package for normalizing-flow enhanced Markov chain Monte Carlo (MCMC) sampling.
 The code is open source under MIT license, and it is under active development.

 - Just-in-time compilation is supported.